 Researchers have demonstrated BFRT strengthens central non-wrapped muscles too.

-In 2008, 15 untrained men performed arm curls twice and leg exercise weekly for ten weeks.
+In 2008, 15 untrained men performed arm curls twice and leg exercises weekly for ten weeks.
 Eight of them also performed a BFR-enhanced leg exercise.
 Of the 15 participants, only the eight also performing BFR-assisted leg exercises improved both.

-A 2010 study divided ten young athletes into a BFRT group and control.
+A 2010 study divided ten young athletes into a BFRT group and a control.
 Two weeks later, only the BFR-banded group increased their bench press (chest) strength.